roberthowton/academic-kickstart/content/dossier/statement.md

 remark on my enthusiasm as a lecturer, my willingness to answer questions both inside and outside of the classroom, and my willingness to discuss and comment on drafts of their assignments.
-Most recently, in Spring 2020 the positive student feedback on my evaluations exceeded all CSSH and University benchmarks, and in Spring 2019 I was recognized by CSSH for teaching excellence.
+Most recently, in Spring 2020 the positive student feedback on my evaluations exceeded all College and University benchmarks, and in Spring 2019 I was recognized by the Koç University College of Social Sciences and Humanities for teaching excellence.

 Aristotle claimed that teachers think they have achieved their goal when they observe their students actually doing what they have been taught.